sanyassyed/DataEngineering_Seafood_Data_ETL_Pipeline/documentation.md

     1. Upload file/folder to remote server via SFTP using python.
 [Video Source](https://www.youtube.com/watch?v=IQh0K_6ecrU&t=424s)

     1. Upload the pandas dataframe as a txt directly to the sever via sftp

+    ## NOTE:
+    * When performing data entry remeber to read the `DATA ENTRY INSTRUCTIONS` sheet first
+    * Always remember to enter the mandatory fields
+    * `ShelfLifeDaysRemaining` value is 0 if `ExpirationDate` is crossed
+    * During testing do not pull the data from the Googlesheets URL continuously as it will lead to `403: Forbidden` Error as there is a usage limit per 100 seconds
+    * When running the code locally remeber to:
+        - use the GitBash terminal in VSCode
+        - activate the project virtual env using `conda activate .my_env`
+        - check if all the enviroment variables in the file `.env` have the right values
+        - set the environment variables using `set -o allexport && source .env && +o allexport`
+        - check the mode in the transform.py file if it is `local` or `server`
+        - run the code as `python transform.py`